-As we already have A Complete Guide to Figurative Language, we’ll concentrate on literary devices other than figurative language in this article.
+As we already have A Complete Guide to Figurative Language, we’ll concentrate on literary devices other than the figurative language in this article.

-First, we’ll define each term, then provide an example or two of it in use, before finally giving a simple activity you can use with your students to help them consolidate their understanding of each device.
+First, we’ll define each term, then provide an example or two of it before finally giving a simple activity you can use with your students to help them consolidate their understanding of each device.